Last article update: October 2nd, 2021 (11:01 pm)

-Next, you’ll need to grab your indoor/outdoor carpet glue, spread it onto your floor with a putty knife and place the carpet on, pressing evenly along the surface of the carpet. to make sure there are not loose parts or wrinkles.
+Next, you’ll need to grab your indoor/outdoor carpet glue, spread it onto your floor with a putty knife, and place the carpet on, pressing evenly along the surface of the carpet. to make sure there are no loose parts or wrinkles.

 Let both sides dry for a day.

 Some people make this much simpler, but more dangerous in my opinion.
 They wrap the carpet around the backside of the floor, and simply staple it there.
 This will undoubtedly work at first, it’ll hold the carpet in place just fine.
 But I wouldn’t be calm knowing that the staples are in contact with my boat’s inflated tube floor.
 Sooner or later a staple will back up out of the plywood, and possible puncture your boat.

 These are my thoughts, but it’s up to you which method you choose though.